JoseFcoMH/defattr_painters/README.md

 ### Usage of AF3screenToStructure.py

-    usage: Process AF3 inference.
-Asumes a directory structure of {baseDir}/{runName}_{other}, where {runName}_{other} are the {refProtein}_{possibleInteractor} pairs. [-h] --runName RUNNAME [--baseDir BASEDIR] [--outDir OUTDIR] [--cifFile CIFFILE]
+    usage: Process AF3 inference. [-h] [--runName RUNNAME] --baseDir BASEDIR --outDir OUTDIR --cifFile CIFFILE [--save_processed_pairs]

     Problems?
 Ask Jose.

     optional arguments:
-      -h, --help         show this help message and exit --runName RUNNAME  Name of run and ref protein to process.
+      -h, --help            show this help message and exit --runName RUNNAME     Name of this run.
+Can be whatever.
-      --baseDir BASEDIR  Parent directory holding the AF3 inference output.
+      --baseDir BASEDIR     Directory containing the raw AF3 inference output.
-      --outDir OUTDIR    Directory to save the output to.
+      --outDir OUTDIR       Directory where to save the output.
-      --cifFile CIFFILE  Full path to .cif file o paint.
+      --cifFile CIFFILE     Full path to .cif file to paint.
+      --save_processed_pairs
+                            Whether to save the processed pairs in outDir

 outDir is the folder where the output, a list of processed af3_pair objects and the .defattr file will be saved to.